Environmental Impact of Coal

 (Back to Top)

-Worldwide, coal use accounts for 43.1 percent of global CO2 emissions.
-Reducing these emissions, in the context of increasing use in growing economics, will be a challenge.
+Worldwide, coal use accounted for 44.3 percent of energy-related CO2 emissions in 2011.
+Reducing these emissions, in the context of increasing use in growing economies, will be a challenge.
 Development of low-carbon technologies and complementary government policies to drive the deployment of these technologies will be key factors enabling the use of coal in the future.

 (Back to Top)